Rum Rebellion: Arrival in Sydney

 H. V. Evatt concludes in his history of the Rebellion that Bligh "was authorised to prevent free importation, to preserve the trade under his entire control, to enforce all penalties against illegal import, and to establish regulations at his discretion for the sale of spirits".
 He argues that the enmity of the monopolists within the colony stemmed from this prohibition and other policies which counteracted the power of the rich and promoted the welfare of the poor settlers.
-Bligh also ceased the practice of handing out large land grants to the powerful in the colony; during his term, he granted just over 1,600 hectares of land, half of it to his daughter and himself.
+Bligh ceased the practice of handing out large land grants to the powerful in the colony; during his term, he granted just over 1,600 hectares of land, half of it to his daughter and himself.

-Bligh also caused controversy by allowing a group of Irish convicts to be tried for revolt by a court that included their accusers, and then when six out of the eight were acquitted kept them under arrest anyway.
+Bligh also caused controversy by allowing a group of Irish convicts to be tried for revolt by a court that included their accusers.
+But when six of the eight were acquitted, he ordered them kept under arrest anyway.
 He dismissed D'Arcy Wentworth from his position of Assistant Surgeon to the Colony without explanation, and sentenced three merchants to a month's imprisonment and a fine for writing a letter that he considered offensive.
 Bligh also dismissed Thomas Jamison from the magistracy, describing him in 1807 as being "inimical" to good government.
-Jamison was the highly capable (if crafty) Surgeon-General of New South Wales, and had accumulated significant personal wealth as a maritime trader and was a friend and business partner of Macarthur's.
+Jamison was the highly capable (if crafty) Surgeon-General of New South Wales, and had accumulated significant personal wealth as a maritime trader; he was also a friend and business partner of the powerful Macarthur.

 In October 1807 Major Johnston wrote a formal letter of complaint to the Commander-in-Chief of the British Army, stating that Bligh was abusive and interfering with the troops of the New South Wales Corps.
-It is clear that Bligh had made enemies of some of the most influential people in the colony.
+Bligh had clearly made enemies of some of the most influential people in the colony.
 He also antagonised some of the less wealthy when he ordered those who had leases on government land within Sydney to remove their houses.